How To Preserve SEO Mojo (When Merging Sites, Changing Domains, Redesigning, etc.)

 Can AI make a good image for this article?
 No. Not really.

 Almost 14 years ago I wrote about the power of 301 redirects.
-That piece touches on minutia I won’t discuss here, but if you’re left wanting after reading this article the piece has been updated for 2023.
+That piece touches on minutia I won’t discuss here, but if you’re left wanting after reading this article that 301 piece has been updated for 2023.
 Here’s the fresh haps on why layout, intralinking, and 301 redirects matter during a redesign and what other SEO pitfalls to avoid when rejiggering your website.

 Don’t Hastily Delete Text Content